EvSecDev/SCMP/README.md

   - Deploy changed configurations based on commit difference or manually via specifying a commit hash
   - Deploy all (or a subset of) tracked files by commit (default is most recent)
   - Deploy individual/lists/groups of files to individual/lists/groups of hosts
+  - Centralize common configuration values into singular file for use across many different files
   - Deployment test run using single host (use `--max-conns 1 -r HOST`)
   - Concurrent file deployment per host (use `--max-deploy-threads`) (note: requires server support for high numbers)
   - Exclude hosts from deployments (use config option `DeploymentState offline` under a host)